-Return a list of used function names in the self.variables dictionary

-Functions need to be ignored in the GSL translation process, because the brian generator already sufficiently dealt with them.
-However, the brian generator also removes them from the variables dict, so there is no way to check whether an identifier is a function after the brian translation process.
+Return a list of used function names in the self.variables dictionary is no way to check whether an identifier is a function after the brian translation process.
 This function is called before this translation process and the list of function names is stored to be used in the GSL translation.